linstrijdom/GeoHosting-Documentation/docs/src/products/geonode/guide/permissions.md

 ## Opening the Share Panel

-To manage who can access your resource, start by clicking **View** on the resource tile.
-Then, from the top navigation bar within the viewer, select **Resource → Share** to access the sharing options.
+To manage who can access your resource, start by clicking <span class="ui-generic-label">View</span> on the resource tile.
+Then, from the top navigation bar within the viewer, select <span class="ui-generic-label">Resource → Share</span> to access the sharing options.

 <br>